Assorted Musings on Dimension-critical Graphs: Introduction

 In Section 2, we give a full description of which complete multipartite graphs are dimension-critical.
 To more succinctly phrase our result, we will implement notation similar to that seen in \cite{maehara}.
 For non-negative integers $\alpha$, $\beta$, and $\gamma$, define $G(\alpha, \beta, \gamma)$ to be the complete multipartite graph with $\alpha + \beta + \gamma$ parts, $\alpha$ of which are of size 1, $\beta$ of which are of size 2, and $\gamma$ of which are of size 3.
 We first observe that any complete multipartite graph having a part of size 4 or larger is in fact not dimension-critical, and then determine exactly which assignments of $\alpha$, $\beta$, and $\gamma$ result in $G(\alpha, \beta, \gamma)$ being dimension-critical.

 In Section 3, for any $n \geq 2$ and positive integer $c$, we show through an explicit construction the existence of a dimension-critical graph $G$ with $\dim(G) = n$ and $|E(G)| > c$.
 This generalizes a result of Boza and Revuelta \cite{boza} where they show it is possible for $n = 3$.

-In Section 4, we conclude with a few observations and questions that will hopefully re-stir the pot and prompt future research.
+In Section 4, we conclude with a number of observations and questions that will hopefully re-stir the pot and prompt future research.
+In particular, we make a beginning foray into the problem of determining for which $n,k$ there exists an arbitrarily large dimension-critical graph $G$ having $\dim(G) = n$ and chromatic number $\chi(G) = k$.